| Home | About Us | F-22 Specifications | Latest News | Online Shop | Contact

-The F-22 was initially available in plan form for those who wish to build their own, but the production version will be readily available soon, so plans have been withdrawn from sale in order to concentrate on rammping up production.
-Full backup will continue for all original plan buyers, and all the required parts will remain available, but it is no longer be possible for anyone to build their own hulls.
-Any unused plan sets can also be traded in on a kit or production boat.
+The F-22 was initially available in plan form for those who wished to build their own, but the production version is now readily available, so plans have been withdrawn from sale in order to concentrate on ramping up production.

 Peter Hoejland's plan built F-22 in Denmark